raulaltosaar/a-very-real-looper/README.md

 # A Very Real Looper
 A custom musical interface developed for the HTC Vive.
 The Very Real Looper lets you place virtual sounds onto physical objects and perform music—without a headset.
-Click [here](https://vimeo.com/347904695) for a video of the Looper in action
+Click [here](https://vimeo.com/347904695) for a video of the Looper in action.
-.r

 ## Table of Contents
 * [Introduction](#introduction)
 * [Getting Started](#getting-started)